-Bob Phibbs interviewed Dr. Emmanuel Probst, Author of Brand Hacks: How to Build Brands by Fulfilling the Human Quest for Meaning and Teacher at UCLA.
+Bob Phibbs interviewed Dr. Emmanuel Probst, author of Brand Hacks: How to Build Brands by Fulfilling the Human Quest for Meaning and Adjunct Professor at UCLA.
 In this episode Bob and Emmanuel talked about social media influencers cheating their audiences and how to make it in a saturated market.

 Bob: Today's guest is Emmanuel Probst.
 He teaches consumer market research at UCLA and is the author of the new book, Brand Hacks, which reveals why most ad campaigns fail and how to use brand hacks for your own business.
 So good morning.

 Emmanuel: Good morning, Bob.
 Thank you for having me on the show.

 Bob: Of course.
 So, who are you and what do you have to do with retail?

 Emmanuel: Thank you, Bob.
 I, I started in retail.
 That's why it's compelling.
 When I first arrived in the UK, that was in 2001 I'm dating myself here, but I worked on a shop floor and in very diverse environments.
 I worked in luxury retail for churches, shoes, which would be Cleveland, and John Allen Edmonds is a type of store you would find on a Madison Avenue.